CDJ: CDJ-900

 The Pioneer CDJ-900 was announced simultaneously with Pioneer CDJ-2000 on September 17, 2009.
 The player had been available since the end of December 2009.

 The CDJ-900 was placed below the Pioneer CDJ-2000, but above the Pioneer CDJ-850 and the Pioneer CDJ-350.
-It included features on the Pioneer CDJ-2000 including a tilted screen, Serato Pro DJ link, and Serato HID support.
+It included features on the Pioneer CDJ-2000 including a tilted screen, Pioneer's Pro DJ link, and Serato HID mode support.
 Features that set it apart from the Pioneer CDJ-850 included a larger screen with dedicated playback and browse screens, quantize, and .5 frame step.

 A unique feature was the inclusion of "slip" mode.
 This was not included on the Pioneer CDJ-2000, Pioneer CDJ-850, or the Pioneer CDJ-350.
 This allowed DJ's to manipulate the track and for it to return to where it should have been if the track had not been manipulated.
 If a loop was enabled at 02sec, for example, and leave it for 1 minute, this would then disengage the loop, jumping to 1:02 as if the user had never engaged the loop.

 This CDJ allowed playback from USB drives, Audio CD, MP3 CD, act as a MIDI controller, and was a Serato accessory for HID playback.
 HID playback allowed the CDJ-900 as a controller for the computer program Serato, but at a much higher resolution than MIDI, and have access to all the features of the CDJ-900.